310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% img /img/es/eventstory/climax/midoriorigcg.jpg %}

-{% bubble Midori %}
+{% bubble Midori clmocg %}
 Everyone had such high hopes for me, but I just can’t do it…

 I’ve always felt terrible about it… I felt so guilty… I’ve always wondered if it really is okay for someone like me to even be here…

 After all, everyone else is so serious about this!
 They’re all trying to be idols with everything they’ve got!
-But I’ve never been like that—Right from the start, it was all just a big mistake!
+But I’ve never been like that — Right from the start, it was all just a big mistake!

 Someone like me shouldn’t even *try* to be an idol!
 There’s no way I could make it as an idol for the rest of my life!

-From the moment I was born to the day I die—I will always, *always* just be the son of a greengrocer!
+From the moment I was born until the day I die — I will always, *always* just be the son of a greengrocer!

-Yumenosaki—*Ryuseitai* was a once-in-a-lifetime dream for me!
+Yumenosaki — *Ryuseitai* was a once-in-a-lifetime dream for me!

-But there’s a lot more to life—once I’ve woken up from that dream, I have to keep on living!
+But there’s a lot more to life — once I’ve woken up from that dream, I have to keep on living!

 But my big brother has an *actual* dream!
 He wants to be a lawyer!
 And he studies every day for it!

-He’s tried over and over to pass the exam and he’s failed every time—cried and suffered every time—yet he keeps working hard for it!
+He’s tried over and over to pass the exam and he’s failed every time — cried and suffered every time — yet he keeps working hard for it!
+{% endbubble %}

+{% bubble Midori angry2 %}
 I wanna support my brother!
 I wanna at least be able to tell him that I’ll be the one to take over the shop, so that he can keep working hard for his dream!

 That’s why I’m helping out at the shop!
-Exactly *what* is wrong with that?!
+Exactly *what* is wrong with that!?

 I don’t have any real dreams!
 So at the very least, I don’t wanna ruin someone else’s chance to achieve theirs!